OscillationMethods/Site/README.md

 [Oscillation Methods](https://github.com/OscillationMethods/oscillationmethods)
 project.

-This repository has the tools for building the website.
-The built version of book is then posted to the [website repository](https://github.com/OscillationMethods/oscillationmethods.github.io) for hosting.
+This repository creates the website, which is then posted to the [website repository](https://github.com/OscillationMethods/oscillationmethods.github.io) for hosting.